Ermegilius/reactOR/README.md

 ### EmployeeCard

-Shows detailed information about an employee and allows editing and promotion/demotion.
+Shows detailed information about an employee and allows editing, deleting and promotion/demotion.

 ### Form

-A form to add new employees to the system.
+A form to add new employees to the data.

 ### ErrorPage